LizHan0212/Wise_Snake/docs/final.md

 ### DQN Performance Explanation

-The DQN model underperformed compared to Tabular Q-learning and PPO primarily due to the combination of high-dimensional input and sparse reward signals.
-With limited training steps, the model does not receive sufficient consistent feedback to learn stable Q-value estimates.
+The DQN model underperformed compared to Tabular Q-learning and PPO due to the combination of high-dimensional input and sparse reward signals.
+Since rewards are delayed, it is difficult for the network to correctly attribute value to earlier actions.
+With limited training steps, the model does not receive sufficient consistent feedback to learn stable Q-value estimates, resulting in slow and unstable learning.

 ---